saraCharlese/saraCharlese/README.md

 ## About Me 🧐
   - Recent Computer Science Graduate from MSU Denver
-  - Computer Technician at Lario Oil & Gas Company
+  - Currently working as a Computer Technician in Denver

 ## What I'm currently learning 🤓
   - UX Design